christophkoch/floom/prophet/README.md

-## The Prophets of Floom enjoy finding bugs in distributed systems.
+## The Prophet of Floom exposes bugs in distributed systems.

 This is dlv code.
 Download dlv from http://www.dlvsystem.com.